gerardroche/sublime-phpunit/README.md

 Default: `Packages/phpunit/color-schemes/monokai.hidden-tmTheme`

 The bundled schemes are:
 * `Packages/phpunit/color-schemes/monokai.hidden-tmTheme`
 * `Packages/phpunit/color-schemes/monokai-extended-seti.hidden-tmTheme`
 * `Packages/phpunit/color-schemes/solarized-dark.hidden-tmTheme`

 Set to null for no colour scheme.

+**phpunit.composer**

+Enable/disable composer installed PHPUnit support.

+Type: `bool`

+Default: `true`

+For example, if composer installed PHPUnit exists then it used as the command to run PHPUnit, otherwise defaults to the command "phpunit".

 **phpunit.development**